 Colleges with Physical Therapy Majors

 To become physical therapists, individuals must have a graduate degree in physical therapy.
 But first, they must complete a bachelor's degree in a separate discipline.
-Read on to learn about pre-physical therapy majors that can prepare someone for graduate studies and the licensure necessary to become a physical therapist.
+Read on to learn about pre-physical therapy programs that can prepare someone for graduate programs in this field of study.

 How to Select a Pre-Physical Therapy School